 - The 3,267-foot top-to-bottom run to test your quads: Dipsy Doodle to Pump House Hill, Spar Gulch, Kleenex Corner and Little Nell.

-- Hitting up the Face of Bell after a big storm: always steep, even better when its deep.
+- Hitting up the Face of Bell after a big storm: always steep, even better when it's deep.

 - Threading together the same route World Cup racers have done: Ruthie's to Lower Roch, Strawpile and E. 5th Ave.